AWOL and Desertion

 Also, if he/she has gone to or remains in a foreign country and, while in the foreign country, has requested, applied for, or accepted, any type of asylum or residence permit from that country, they are immediately reclassified as a deserter.
 Other factors, such as whether the member is awaiting disposition for other military crimes at the time of AWOL, or if the member escapes from military prison, can also result in immediate classification as a deserter.

 The most significant factor about administrative classification as a deserter is the shift in "burden of proof."
 If a member, who has been absent for 30 days or less is tried by court-martial, the burden of proof that the member intended to remain away from military control rests on the prosecution.
-In order to support a guilty verdict for desertion (vice AWOL), the prosecution would have to prove (beyond a reasonable doubt), that the member intended to remain away from the military forever.
+To support a guilty verdict for desertion (vice AWOL), the prosecution would have to prove (beyond a reasonable doubt), that the member intended to remain away from the military forever.

 However, once the absentee has been administratively declared a deserter, the burden of proof shifts to the defense.
-The court is allowed to assume that the member intended to remain away permanently, unless the defense can provide clear evidence that the member intended to return to military control.
+The court is allowed to assume that the member intended to remain away permanently unless the defense can provide clear evidence that the member intended to return to military control.